whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/SnippetsLab/Commands/bottom.md

 title: bottom
 ---

+# bottom

 A customizable cross-platform graphical process/system monitor for the terminal.
 Supports Linux, macOS, and Windows.
 Inspired by gtop, gotop, and htop.